c-rob/quadfields/README.md

 	directory
 * cd to the symsplugin directory
-* Run "make mklib" to build the library or "make install" to build and copy to the v-rep installation directory
+* Run "make mklib" to build the library or "make install" to build and copy it to the V-REP installation directory

 ### Notes:
-* The plugin assumes that the quadrotor is a single dynamic shape in the vrep scene that is called "Quadrirotor".
-* See the scene "field_controller.ttt" for how to use it.
+* See the scene "field_controller.ttt" for an example of usage.
-* To use the scene, also modify the path of the file vector-field.txt inside the script in the V-REP scene
+* To use the scene, also modify the path of the file vector-field.txt inside the main quadrotor child script.
 * The plugin has been written for V-REP 3.4.0.
-A newer API might require minor changes in the code.
 * Euler angles singularity at 90° pitch
-* Tested with ODE and Bullet <=2.83
+* Tested with ODE and Bullet <=2.83 (not working with Vortex)